ellefeg/RNASeq/README.md

 * [Compare clusterings for single-cell sequencing bioconductor package](http://bioconductor.org/packages/devel/bioc/html/clusterExperiment.html).The goal of this package is to encourage the user to try many different clustering algorithms in one package structure.
 We give tools for running many different clusterings and choices of parameters.
 We also provide visualization to compare many different clusterings and algorithm tools to find common shared clustering patterns.

+* Galapagos - [Wagner 2019](https://www.biorxiv.org/content/10.1101/770388v1) - Straightforward clustering of single-cell RNA-Seq data with t-SNE and DBSCAN. *"Here, I propose Galapagos, a simple and effective clustering workflow based on t-SNE and DBSCAN that does not require a gene selection step."*

+* [clusterExperiment](https://github.com/epurdom/clusterExperiment) - [R] - Functions for running and comparing many different clusterings of single-cell sequencing data.
+Meant to work with SCONE and slingshot.

+* Some other (more general-purpose?) packages that include clustering are: [ascend](https://github.com/IMB-Computational-Genomics-Lab/ascend) (R), [CALISTA](https://github.com/CABSEL/CALISTA) (R), [celda](https://github.com/campbio/celda) (R), [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) (10x Genomics - linux)

+* [CountClust](https://github.com/kkdey/CountClust) - [R] - Functions for fitting Grade-of-Membership models, also known as "Topic models", to RNA-seq counts.
+These models generalize clustering methods to allow that each cell may belong to more than one cluster/topic.

+* [dropClust](https://github.com/debsin/dropClust) - [R/Python] - Efficient clustering of ultra-large scRNA-seq data.

+* [GiniClust](https://github.com/lanjiangboston/GiniClust) - [Python/R] - GiniClust is a clustering method implemented in Python and R for detecting rare cell-types from large-scale single-cell gene expression data.
+GiniClust can be applied to datasets originating from different platforms, such as multiplex qPCR data, traditional single-cell RNAseq or newly emerging UMI-based single-cell RNAseq, e.g. inDrops and Drop-seq.

+* [netSmooth](https://github.com/BIMSBbioinfo/netSmooth) - [R] - netSmooth is a network-diffusion based method that uses priors for the covariance structure of gene expression profiles on scRNA-seq experiments in order to smooth expression values.
+We demonstrate that netSmooth improves clustering results of scRNA-seq experiments from distinct cell populations, time-course experiments, and cancer genomics.

+* [pcaReduce](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-0984-y) - [R] - hierarchical clustering of single cell transcriptional profiles.

+* [SAKE](https://github.com/naikai/sake) - [R] - Single-cell RNA-Seq Analysis and Clustering Evaluation.

+* [SC3](https://github.com/hemberg-lab/sc3) - [R] - SC3 is a tool for the unsupervised clustering of cells from single cell RNA-Seq experiments.

+* [SCell](https://github.com/diazlab/SCell) - [matlab] - SCell is an integrated software tool for quality filtering, normalization, feature selection, iterative dimensionality reduction, clustering and the estimation of gene-expression gradients from large ensembles of single-cell RNA-seq datasets.
+SCell is open source, and implemented with an intuitive graphical interface.

+* [SCENIC](https://github.com/aertslab/SCENIC) - [R] - SCENIC is an R package to infer Gene Regulatory Networks and cell types from single-cell RNA-seq data.
+[SCENIC: single-cell regulatory network inference and clustering](https://www.nature.com/articles/nmeth.4463)

+* SCMarker - [R] - SCMarker is a method performing ab initial marker gene set selection from scRNA-seq data to achieve improved clustering/cell-typing results.
+SCMarker: ab initio marker selection for single cell transcriptome profiling.

+* SCUBA - [matlab/R] - SCUBA stands for "Single-cell Clustering Using Bifurcation Analysis."
+SCUBA is a novel computational method for extracting lineage relationships from single-cell gene expression data, and modeling the dynamic changes associated with cell differentiation.

+SIMLR - [R, matlab] - SIMLR (Single-cell Interpretation via Multi-kernel LeaRning) learns an appropriate distance metric from the data for dimension reduction, clustering and visualization.
+SIMLR is capable of separating known subpopulations more accurately in single-cell data sets than do existing dimension reduction methods.

+sincera - [R] - R-based pipeline for single-cell analysis including clustering and visualization.

+scClustViz - An interactive R Shiny tool for visualizing single-cell RNAseq clustering results from common analysis pipelines (SingleCellExperiment or Seurat, currently).
+Its main goal is two-fold: A: to help select a biologically appropriate resolution or K from clustering results by assessing differential expression between the resulting clusters; and B: help annotate cell types and identify marker genes.
+See the demo app here! scClustViz can also be used to generate R data packages for sharing published data - see the website for details and a list of published datasets.

+SeuratWizard - a web-based (wizard style) interactive R Shiny application to perform guided single-cell RNA-seq data analysis and clustering. demo

+SeuratV3Wizard - a web-based (wizard style) interactive R Shiny application to perform guided single-cell RNA-seq data analysis and clustering based on Seurat v3. demo

 **theory**